CCHMC-BCS/knowledgebase/cluster/setup.md

 ## Requesting a cluster account

+Email help-cluster@bmi.cchmc.org to resquest a HPC account.
+Be sure to ask for proxy access so that you and your programs can connect to the outside world, to download packages and datasets.

 ## Making an SSH key on the cluster

 I suggest making the SSH key on the cluster.
 You can do this by logging into the cluster and running